-In addition, the UK Insolvency Act 1986 contains provisions regarding the treatment and ranking of certain preferential debts with the result that certain eligible deposits will rank in priority to the claims of ordinary (i.e. non-preferred) unsecured creditors in the event of an insolvency.
+In addition, amendments to the UK Insolvency Act 1986 have introduced changes to the treatment and ranking of certain preferential debts with the result that certain eligible deposits will rank in priority to the claims of ordinary (i.e. non-preferred) unsecured creditors in the event of an insolvency.
 This means that the claims of holders of Securities would rank junior to the claims in respect of liabilities afforded preferred status and accordingly, in the event of insolvency or resolution of the Issuer Securities would be available to absorb losses ahead of liabilities which benefit from such preference.

 As at the date of this Registration Document, the relevant Authorities have not made an instrument or order under the Banking Act in respect of the Issuer and there has been no indication that they will make any such instrument or order.
-However, this may change and holders of Securities may be adversely affected by any such order or instrument if made.
+However, there can be no assurance that this will not change and holders of Securities will not be adversely affected by any such order or instrument if made.